How Do You Become a Home Inspector in Texas?

 • Exam Required: Both NHIE plus Texas specific exam

-• Application Fee: $100 (Real Estate Inspector) or $120 (Professional Real Estate Inspector) plus $10 after passing the exam (other fees may apply)
+• Application Fee: $100 (Real Estate Inspector) or $120 (Professional Real Estate Inspector)

 • Minimum Age Requirement: 18